 What about the physical protection we provide for our family?
 Should Christians not protect their family against a home intruder?
-If we read 1 Timothy 5:8, we see that not providing for your family is considered worse than being an unbeliever.
-1 Timothy 5:8 8 But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.
+We see that not providing for your family is considered worse than being an unbeliever.
+1 Timothy 5:8 But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.

-As men, we need to provide spiritual leadership for our family, but that isn't all.
+As men, we are called to provide spiritual headship for our family, but that isn't all.
 We can think of food, clothing, and a place to live as “providing,” but would we be genuinely providing for our family if we didn't provide for their physical safety and security?

 Back to the question of “Won't God just protect you?”
-Yes God is infinitely loving, but he has directed us to do certain things so that we may glorify Him.
-Deuteronomy 6:16 says: 6 You shall not tempt the Lord your God as you tempted Him in Massah.
+Yes, God is infinitely loving, but he has directed us to do certain things so that we may glorify Him.
+Deuteronomy 6:16 Ye shall not tempt the LORD your God, as ye tempted him in Massah.

 So do not live recklessly, tempting God to save you when He has already given you the tools and ability to do it yourself.
 One of those tools is His Holy Word, the Bible.
 The principle is so powerful that Jesus uses scripture to defeat Satan's temptation.